scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-create-portal.md

         }
     ```

-Uw eerste duurzame functie is nu actief en werkend in Azure.
+Uw eerste duurzame functie is nu actief en wordt uitgevoerd in Azure.

 ## <a name="next-steps"></a>Volgende stappen